touchlab/KMMBridge/docs/IOS_SPM.md

 ## Xcode Configuration

 Open or create an Xcode project.
 To add an SPM package, go to `File > Add Packages` in the Xcode menu.
-Add your source control account (presumably Github).
+Add your source control account (presumably GitHub).
 You can usually browse for the package at that point, but depending on how many repos you have, it may be easier to copy/paste the repo URL in the top/right search bar.
 After finding the package, you should generally add the pacakge by version ("Up to Next Major Version" suggested).

 ![addpackages](https://tl-navigator-images.s3.us-east-1.amazonaws.com/docimages/2022-10-06_06-57-addpackages.png)